I have been asked to write about some of the wonderful mixed wind, piano and string literature,

 Again there is a work for this combination, which stands far above all the rest.
 It is the famous Trio in Eb major, "Kegelstatt" by Wolfgang Mozart.
 Legend (probably false) says the nickname "Kegelstatt" derives from its composition while playing skittles with friends.
 It was written in 1785 when Mozart was experimenting with the new tonal qualities of the clarinet and viola.
 It is an exquisite piece of four movements, which flows from one beautiful motive to the next effortlessly.
 Like anything by Mozart, it is transparent, thus harder to play than it sounds.

-What the next best work for clarinet, What the next best piece for clarinet, viola and piano is may be debatable.
+What the next best piece for clarinet, viola and piano is may be debatable.
 I find the Eight Pieces, op.
 83 by Max Bruch, to be charming pieces.
 He wrote them in 1909 for his son Felix, named after Mendelssohn.
 Bruch did not intend these pieces as an integral work; seven of the eight are in minor keys.
 But they are dark, juicy and lyrical.

 Another wonderful, major work is the Trio in A major, op.
 264 by the late German romantic composer Carl Reinecke.
 It is tuneful, well-constructed, but has a rather busy piano part, which can be difficult to read.
 Reinecke, in my opinion, is an underrated composer.
 He was not an innovator, but a prolific tunesmith, and successful in his day.